Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Experimental Results

 \subsubsection{Carbon Emission Analysis}

 Figure~\ref{fig:carbon_boxen} compares the carbon emissions of AutoDRL-IDS and DeepEdgeIDS at the edge.
-DeepEdgeIDS shows higher emissions due to its adaptive learning process, which continuously updates detection policies for unseen and evolving DDoS attacks.
-In contrast, AutoDRL-IDS maintains lower and more stable emissions, reflecting its energy-efficient supervised design optimized for steady-state operation on edge gateways.\\
+DeepEdgeIDS exhibits higher emissions due to its adaptive learning process, which continuously updates detection policies in response to unseen and evolving DDoS attacks.
+In contrast, AutoDRL-IDS maintains lower, more stable emissions, reflecting its energy-efficient, supervised design optimized for steady-state operation on edge gateways.\\

 The ANOVA results in Table~\ref{tab:anova_carbon_emission} show a statistically significant difference in carbon emissions between the two models.
-DeepEdgeIDS produces higher emissions primarily due to its continuous adaptation and active policy refinement, which increases computation.
-AutoDRL-IDS demonstrates a more consistent and environmentally sustainable emission pattern, benefiting from a static policy framework that reduces energy consumption over time.
-Furthermore, DeepEdgeIDS achieves adaptability and detection responsiveness at the cost of slightly higher carbon emissions, whereas AutoDRL-IDS offers a greener and more predictable energy profile, making it suitable for edge .
+DeepEdgeIDS produces higher emissions primarily due to its continuous adaptation and active policy refinement, which increase computational overhead over time.
+AutoDRL-IDS demonstrates a more consistent, environmentally sustainable emissions pattern, benefiting from a more stable policy framework that reduces energy consumption over time.
+Furthermore, DeepEdgeIDS achieves adaptability, zero-day responsiveness, and faster per-decision detection at the cost of slightly higher carbon emissions, whereas AutoDRL-IDS offers a greener and more predictable energy profile, making it suitable for energy-constrained edge deployments.